hgDendi/ExpandableRecyclerView/README.md

 See the usage below , all you need to do is just extending the class and overriding these 5 methods:

-* getGroupCount
+* **getGroupCount**
-* getGroupPosition
+* **getGroupPosition**
 * onCreateGroupViewHolder
 * onCreateChildViewHolder
 * onBindGroupViewHolder
 * onBindChildViewHolder

-As onCreateViewHolder & onBindViewHolder are compulsive methods which need develop to override.
+As onCreateViewHolder & onBindViewHolder are compulsive methods which need developers to override.
 All your extra work is overriding getGroupCount & getGroupPosition.
 In most conditions , it is just a one-line-method.

 ## Gradle